SheathedBlade/quartz/content/Characters/Rietta Wrynia.md

 ### Magical Combat

-Rietta is very proficient at the manipulation of water, a trait an Ascendant of the Navigator would surely possess.
+Rietta is very proficient at the manipulation of water, a trait an Avatar of the Navigator would surely possess.
 To further enhance her concentration of her invocations, she wields a custom-made staff, gifted from the senior manawards of the [[Factions of Luciradis#Ferros Republic|Ferros Republic]].
 The below are some of her most notable invocations:
 #### Scalding Flood
 This spell combines the effects of the basic "Create: Fire" and "Create: Water" invocations and improves upon it, shooting out a flood of scalding brine water, burning the target in the process.
-Using this spell in particular is decently draining on the average user, but comes as naturally as breathing for Ascendants of the Navigator.
+Using this spell in particular is decently draining on the average user, but comes as naturally as breathing for Avatars of the Navigator.

 #### Aquatic Veil
 Rietta generates a barrier, made of water and shards of ice, that reflects any projectiles that come into contact with it.
 Objects that are already inside this barrier can be moved out of it, but the opposite doesn't occur, as objects trying to enter the barrier from the outside will be rejected.
 Constant attention to this invocation is key for an impenetrable barrier, but projectiles that hit the barrier will take a toll on the user's stamina.